Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 And there's no question that people on that flotilla put their lives in danger, put their liberties in danger.

-When you have Ben Gavir calling you a terrorist and you're purposely making yourself vulnerable to their attacks, that takes amount of courage, moral courage, physical courage that I think deserves a lot of respect.
+When you have Ben Geveer calling you terrorists and you're purposely making yourself vulnerable to their attacks, that takes an amount of courage, moral courage, physical courage, that I think deserves a lot of respect.

-Obviously, no one thought these potas were going to get by, but I think the attention that they brought was certainly a positive, and it just sheds more light on the true character of Israel given their treatment of these non-violent uh peaceful protesters.
+Obviously, no one thought these flotillas were going to get by, but I think the attention that they brought was certainly a positive, and it just sheds more light on the true character of Israel, given their treatment of these non-violent, peaceful protesters.

 Bill Maher has hosted an HBO show for 25 years, and whatever you might want to say about him, one thing has been constant.

-One thing is absolutely certain that Bill Maher, whose mother, I believe, is Jewish, uh, or or his father, I believe it's his father, actually.
+One thing is absolutely certain that Bill Maher, whose mother I believe is Jewish, or his father, I believe it's his father, actually.

 It's one of his parents who is Jewish, has always been a very outspoken, unyielding supporter of Israel.